-UltrAspire doesn’t have the recognition of many of the brands above, but their Momentum Race Vest is a comfortable option for race day and training runs alike.
+UltrAspire doesn’t have the recognition of many of the brands above, but their Momentum is a comfortable option for race day and training runs alike.
 Its most notable feature is its contoured fit, which traces the curves of the torso better than most of the competition.
 The result is a streamlined build that rides close to the body and effectively distributes the load.
-And unlike many of the other designs on this list that carry water in the front via flasks or on the back with a reservoir, the Momentum has two rear bottle holders accessed on each side, placing the weight at your lower back rather than higher on your torso (flasks are sold separately).
+Unlike many of the other designs on this list that carry water in the front via flasks or on the back with a reservoir, the Momentum has two rear bottle holders accessed on each side, placing the weight at your lower back rather than higher on your torso (flasks are sold separately).

 See the UltrAspire Momentum 2.0 Race Vest